TollyH/AssEmbly/Documentation/Language.md

 ### `NUM` — Number Insertion

-The `NUM` directive is similar to `DAT`, except it always inserts 8 bytes exactly, so can be used to represent 64-bit numbers for use in instructions which always work on 64-bit values, like maths and bitwise operations. `NUM` cannot be used to insert strings, only single 64-bit integers.
+The `NUM` directive is similar to `DAT`, except it always inserts 8 bytes exactly, so can be used to represent 64-bit numbers for use in instructions which always work on 64-bit values, like maths and bitwise operations. `NUM` cannot be used to insert strings, only single 64-bit numerical values (including unsigned, signed, and floating point).

 An example: